 Even though your life isn't terrible and your problems aren't devastating, it feels like a dark cloud follows you around everywhere, and you just can't shake it.

 Many people wake up with this feeling the moment they open their eyes.
 Every morning begins with anxiety, dissatisfaction, and negativity.

 They can't understand why things are so bad, why nothing is fun and enjoyable, and why they are so dissatisfied with life.

 Of course, some people feel unhappy and negative because they are clinically depressed.
 They are suffering from an illness that impacts chemicals in their brains that affect mood.

 Depression is a serious condition that requires medical treatment, so be sure you know the symptoms of depression.

-But for this post, I'm discussing general unhappiness — not clinical depression.
+But for this discussion, we're referring to general unhappiness — not clinical depression.
 (Although chronic unhappiness can lead to depression.)

 Quick note: Studies show people earn more when they boost their self-confidence.
 Confidence is a skill that you can improve.
 To learn more, check out this course that can help you grow your confidence at work and home.

 - Do you find yourself wondering, “Why am I so unhappy?”

 - Conditions For Being Unhappy With Life